GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 19.
-The heavens and the firmaments do wondrously declare
+Voice Text: The XIX psalme.
+The heavens & the firmaments do wondrously declare

 General Note